luca-farinola/Project-Microbiome/README.md

 ### Data Preprocessing

-Filtering: Describe the criteria used for filtering the data.
-Normalization: Explain the normalization technique applied to standardize the data.
-Inverse Hyperbolic Transformation: Briefly discuss the purpose and method of the inverse hyperbolic transformation.
+* Filtering: (filter_and_normalize.R)
+  * Sub 5% prevalence filtering (i.e., an ASV should be present in at least 5% of samples)
+  * Sub 0.01% abundance filtering (the abundance across all samples of a given ASV should be at least 0.01%)

+* Normalization: Performed PQN normalizzation  (filter_and_normalize.R)
+* Inverse Hyperbolic Transformation: function in R asinh()
-Mean Centering: Explain how mean centering was implemented to center the data around its mean.
+* Mean Centering: per patient mean centering to remove variation  (mean_centering.R)
+* Unsupervised Random Forest (using randomForest version 4.7.1.1)

 ### Visualization

 Explain the visualization techniques used, namely PCA and MDS:

-PCA (Principal Component Analysis): Describe how PCA was applied to reduce the dimensionality of the data and visualize it in a lower-dimensional space.
+* PCA by SvD (Principal Component Analysis by singular Value Decomposition): (using limpca version 0.99.1)
-MDS (Multidimensional Scaling): Explain how MDS was used to visualize the proximity measures obtained from the unsupervised random forest.
+* MDS (Multidimensional Scaling): From proximity

-Results : Summarize the results obtained from your analysis.
-Highlight any insights gained from the visualizations and the impact of the preprocessing techniques on the data.
+## Next step

+verify the influence of more variables through ASCA (limpca)

+!! to download limpca package --> remotes::install_github(“ManonMartin/limpca”, dependencies = TRUE)